-OPTION 1 - STANDARD (POWER CONTROL) MODE
+OPTION 1- STANDARD POWER CONTROL MODE (ISL12026A DEFAULT)

-In the Standard Mode, the supply will switch over to the battery when V{DD} drops below V{TRIP} or V{BAT}, whichever is lower.
+In the Standard mode, the supply will switch over to the battery when V{DD} drops below V{TRIP} or V{BAT}, whichever is lower.
 In this mode, accidental operation from the battery is prevented since the battery backup input will only be used when the V{DD} supply is shut off.

 To select Option 1, BSW bit in the Power Register must be set to "BSW = 0".
-A description of power switchover is as follows:
+A description of power switchover follows.